 Medical Marijuana States

-Sixteen states have adopted limited access marijuana product laws, allowing only therapeutic cannabis that is low in THC and high in CBD.
-These states include Alabama, Georgia, Iowa, Kentucky, Louisiana, Mississippi, Missouri, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Utah, Virginia, Wisconsin, and Wyoming.
+Fifteen states have adopted limited access marijuana product laws, allowing only therapeutic cannabis that is low in THC and high in CBD.
+These states include Alabama, Georgia, Iowa, Kentucky, Louisiana, Mississippi, Missouri, North Carolina, South Carolina, Tennessee, Texas, Utah, Virginia, Wisconsin, and Wyoming.
 Restrictions and the diseases and conditions for which the high CBD oil can be used to treat vary by state.

 Recreational Marijuana States